-The course format has been reviewed and re-developed and now incorporates new tutors such as RHS Gold medallists Pip Probert and Chris Beardshaw, and RBGE’s own design and horticultural staff who are all on hand to provide expert advice on planting choice, plant identification and horticultural practice.
+The course format has been reviewed and re-developed and is now taught by RHS Gold medallists Pip Probert and RBGE’s own design and horticultural staff who are all on hand to provide expert advice on planting choice, plant identification and horticultural practice.

 Over two years students will gain a sound knowledge of the theory and practice of garden design including: drawing and surveying skills, planting design, creative process, presentation, construction theory, contract administration and business management.
 In the second year the students will work together to create their own show garden at the acclaimed Gardening Scotland show.
 This project will be an exciting and rewarding immersion into the steps involved in producing a show garden and will be an excellent launch pad for students